Bartók / Scartazzini / Schubert

 III (Intro 2)

-Battering on the body of the instrument, more breathing noise, isolated pizzicato tones, scarce melodic gestures, like question marks, the first violin starts longer phrases, “sentences”, holding, a monologue above a buzzing noise — or are we already in the second main movement?
+Battering on the body of the instrument, more breathing noise, isolated pizzicato tones, scarce melodic gestures, like question marks, the first violin starts longer phrases, “sentences”, holding, a monologue above a buzzing noise.
+Are we already in the second main movement?

 IV (Main Movement 2)